16 fun facts about Montréal

 Montréal is unique in countless ways.
 Here are just a few notable factoids!

 Many people know Montréal as that charming French-Canadian city with great food and cute accents.
 But we’re so much more!
-Here are just a few facts about Montréal that you might know.
+Here are just a few facts about Montréal that you might not know.

 Habitat 67